The above video is from previous coverage of the Cactus League's ties to the integration of baseball.

 The impact that African American players have had on America’s pastime is substantial.
 And these players’ connections to Arizona’s baseball history run deep.

-In February of 1920 the Negro National League was formed and other organized leagues would follow suit.
-These leagues gave African American ballplayers the opportunity to play the game they loved as they faced a stark color line that had been drawn on fields across America.
+In February of 1920, the Negro National League was formed and other organized leagues would follow suit.
+These leagues gave African American ballplayers the opportunity to play the game they loved as they faced a stark color line that had been drawn on fields across the country.

 And some of the earliest African American baseball teams in Arizona were made up of military members.

 Buffalo Soldiers serving near the southern border of the state formed baseball teams.
 Most notably, the 25th Infantry Wreckers, featuring future Negro League players Bullet Joe Rogan and Oscar “Heavy” Johnson.

 There was just one native Arizonan who played in the Negro National League and he would go on to be a leader in the Phoenix community.
 John Ford Smith took the mound for the Kansas City Monarchs in the 1940s.
 He would become one of the first African American players to be signed to the New York Giants as integration ramped up in the baseball world.